edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 ### Other link extraction tools

 - Some years ago Ross Spencer wrote [a link extraction tool that uses Apache Tika](https://github.com/httpreserve/tikalinkextract).
 There's more info in [this blog post](https://openpreservation.org/blogs/hyperlinks-in-your-files-how-to-get-them-out-using-tikalinkextract/).
-I'm not sure if this tool is still maintained.

 - Around the same time I wrote [this simple extraction script](https://gist.github.com/bitsgalore/aab680a9bccfc5496948b776ee06397c) that wraps around Apache Tika and the [xurl](https://github.com/mvdan/xurls) tool.
 I used this to extract URLs from MS Word documents, but this should probably work for PDF too (I haven't tested this though!).